Jonathan K. Waldron

 • Coastwise trade-related advice including U.S. build/rebuild standards and exemptions/waivers, including the successful Congressional waiver of America's Finest to be able to use it in the fisheries and coastwise trade after too much foreign steel was used in its construction.

-• Wind farm regulatory compliance including with the Jones Act, citizenship, and vessel contracts.
+• Significant wind farm regulatory compliance for leading developers and contractors including with the Jones Act, citizenship, and vessel contracts.

 • Marine contractors and general regulatory and legislative representation to facilitate cargo transportation and U.S. outer continental shelf oil and gas related operations, including crewing issues and general regulatory and environmental advice to facilitate compliance with U.S. laws.